A Frustratingly Easy Approach for Entity and Relation Extraction: Introduction

-To understand why this approach performs so well, we carry out a series of careful analyses.
-We observe that, (1) the contextual representations for the entity and relation models essentially capture distinct information, so sharing their representations hurts performance; (2) it is crucial to fuse the entity information (both boundary and type) at the \ti{input layer} of the relation model; (3) leveraging cross-sentence information is useful in both tasks; (4) stronger pre-trained language models can bring further gains.
-Hence, we expect that this simple model will serve as a very strong baseline and make us rethink the value of joint training in end-to-end relation extraction.
+To better understand the effectiveness of this approach, we carry out a series of careful analyses.
+We observe that, (1) the contextual representations for the entity and relation models essentially capture distinct information, so sharing their representations hurts performance; (2) it is crucial to fuse the entity information (both boundary and type) at the \ti{input layer} of the relation model; (3) leveraging cross-sentence information is useful in both tasks.
+Hence, we expect that this simple model will serve as a very strong baseline in end-to-end relation extraction and make us rethink the value of joint modeling of entities and relations.

 Finally, one possible shortcoming of our approach is that we need to run our relation model once for every pair of entities.
-To alleviate this issue, we present a novel and efficient alternative by approximating and batching the computations of different groups of entity pairs at inference time.
-This approximation achieves a 8-16$\times$ speedup with only a very small accuracy drop (e.g., 0.5-0.9\% F1 drop on ACE05), which makes our model fast and accurate to use in practice.
+To alleviate this issue, we present a novel and efficient alternative by approximating and batching the computations for different groups of entity pairs at inference time.
+This approximation achieves an 8-16$\times$ speedup with only a slight reduction in accuracy (e.g., $1.0\%$ F1 drop on ACE05), which makes our model fast and accurate to use in practice.
+Our final system is called {\ours} (the \tf{P}rinceton \tf{U}niversity \tf{R}elation \tf{E}xtraction system) and we make our code and models publicly available for the research community.

-We summarize our contributions as follows: \begin{itemize} \item We present a very simple and effective approach for end-to-end relation extraction, which learns two independent encoders for entity recognition and relation extraction.
-Our model establishes the new state-of-the-art on three standard benchmarks and surpasses all previous joint models using the same pre-trained models. \item We conduct careful analyses to understand why our approach performs so well and how different factors affect final performance.
-We conclude that it is more effective to learn distinct contextual representations for entities and relations than to learn them jointly. \item To speed up the inference time of our model, we also propose a novel and efficient approximation, which achieves a 8-16$\times$ runtime improvement with only a small accuracy drop. \end{itemize}
+We summarize our contributions as follows: \begin{itemize}[noitemsep,topsep=0pt] \item We present a simple and effective approach for end-to-end relation extraction, which learns two independent encoders for entity recognition and relation extraction.
+Our model establishes the new state-of-the-art on three standard benchmarks and surpasses all previous joint models. \item We conduct careful analyses to understand why our approach performs so well and how different factors impact the final performance.
+We conclude that it is more effective to learn distinct contextual representations for entities and relations than to learn them jointly. \item To speed up the inference time of our model, we also propose a novel efficient approximation, which achieves a large runtime improvement with only a small accuracy drop. \end{itemize}